Tuesday, October 17, 2023

 Yesterday, Red Baron attended a panel discussion in the Aula (auditorium) of Freiburg's University on Städte im Hitzestress.
 I regarded this as a supplement to the excursion on the city climate on October 7.

-One of the first topics addressed by the panel was trees in cities.
+One of the first topics addressed by the panel was the role of trees in cities.
 Would AI help to optimize their future location?
 One could make economies by placing, let's say, 100 trees strategically instead of planting 200 trees randomly.
 Freiburg is in contact with many cities worldwide to learn from their experience with heat stress.

 Marilyn Monroe once sang